 The VMA test, along with other tests for catecholamines and their metabolites, can be used to help detect the presence of neuroblastomas.
 The preferred tests for pheochromocytomas are plasma free metanephrines, urine metanephrines, and urine or plasma catecholamine tests.
 However, the VMA test may still be ordered along with one or more of these tests to help detect and rule out a pheochromocytoma.

 For a 24-hour urine collection, all of the urine produced during a 24-hour period should be saved.
 It is important that the sample be refrigerated during this time period.
 A single urine sample is collected for a random urine test.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.

 Another article, Follow That Sample, provides a glimpse at the collection and processing of a blood sample and throat culture.

 Is any test preparation needed to ensure the quality of the sample?

-This test is affected by caffeine, certain drugs, and stresses.
-It is important to inform the health care provider of any medications being taken, including herbal supplements and over-the-counter products, and to follow any instructions provided for things to avoid before sample collection.
+This test is affected by caffeine, certain foods, certain drugs, and stresses.
+It is important to inform your healthcare practitioner of any medications you are taking, including herbal supplements and over-the-counter products, and to follow any instructions provided for things to avoid before sample collection.